Hassan-Naeem-code/RPA-Automation-Week-5/README.md

 - Maintenance: `/docs/maintenance_plan.md`
 - ROI Model: `/docs/roi.md`

-## Diagrams
-- See `/diagrams/` for architecture and monitoring visuals.

-## Slide Deck & Video
-- [Add your exported slides and video link here]

-## APA Citations
-- All external references are cited in APA 7 format in the docs and slides.

----

 **For a metrics demo, run the Prometheus example in `/docs/monitoring_plan.md` and view the `/data/inventory_metrics.prom` file.**